ImmaLa/mysql-data-science-projects1/README.md

 Skin Cancer Early Detection Project

 Objective:
-This project uses machine learning and SQL-based data analysis to detect skin cancer early by identifying patterns in demographics, environmental exposure, and lesion characteristics.
+This project uses machine learning and SQL-based data analysis to identify patterns in the data.
+The data includes patient demographics, level of environmental exposure, and lesion characteristics.
 The goal is to support timely diagnosis and informed clinical decision-making.

 Dataset: